Monday, December 8, 2025

 I got a message the other day informing me of the death of one of my patients.
 This was unexpected.
 He was mostly healthy, in his early 70’s, but had recently developed an infection.
 As part of his recovery, he had been in a rehabilitation home.
 His wife told me that he had actually been doing quite well the day before, but in the morning he was found to have passed away in his sleep.

 I was deeply saddened by his death, but did my best to comfort his wife.
 As with most of my patients, I had developed a relationship with both him and his wife.
 He had led a fascinating life.
-This his story.
+This is his story.

 He was born to a father who was a professional golfer.
 As he grew up, he took up playing golf.
 He however could not make it as a professional golfer.
 He then gradually got involved in helping to build golf courses.
 In particular, he developed an expertise in using a bulldozer to help shape the golf course grounds.